First Intifada

 Israel deployed some 80,000 soldiers in response.
-Israeli countermeasures, which initially included the use of live rounds frequently in cases of riots, were criticized as disproportionate.
-The IDF's rules of engagement were also criticized as too liberally employing lethal force.
-Israel argued that violence from Palestinians necessitated a forceful response.
+Israeli countermeasures, which initially included the use of live rounds frequently in cases of riots, were criticized by Human Rights Watch as disproportionate, in addition to Israel's excessive use of lethal force.
 In the first 13 months, 332 Palestinians and 12 Israelis were killed.
 Images of soldiers beating adolescents with clubs then led to the adoption of firing semi-lethal plastic bullets.
-In the intifada's first year, Israeli security forces killed 311 Palestinians, of which 53 were under the age of 17.
-Over six years the IDF killed an estimated 1,162–1,204 Palestinians.
+During the whole six-year intifada, the Israeli army killed at least 1,087 Palestinians, of which 240 were children.

-Among Israelis, 100 civilians and 60 IDF personnel were killed often by militants outside the control of the Intifada's UNLU, and more than 1,400 Israeli civilians and 1,700 soldiers were injured.
+Among Israelis, 100 civilians and 60 Israeli soldiers were killed, often by militants outside the control of the Intifada's UNLU, and more than 1,400 Israeli civilians and 1,700 soldiers were injured.
 Intra-Palestinian violence was also a prominent feature of the Intifada, with widespread executions of an estimated 822 Palestinians killed as alleged Israeli collaborators (1988–April 1994).
 At the time Israel reportedly obtained information from some 18,000 Palestinians who had been compromised, although fewer than half had any proven contact with the Israeli authorities.
-The ensuing Second Intifada took place from September 2000 to 2005.
+Years later, the Second Intifada took place from September 2000 to 2005.

-General causes

-According to Mubarak Awad, a Palestinian American clinical psychologist, the Intifada was a protest against Israeli repression including "beatings, shootings, killings, house demolitions, uprooting of trees, deportations, extended imprisonments, and detentions without trial".
-After Israel's capture of the West Bank, Jerusalem, Sinai Peninsula and Gaza Strip from Jordan and Egypt in the Six-Day War in 1967, frustration grew among Palestinians in the Israeli-occupied territories.
-Israel opened its labor market to Palestinians in the newly occupied territories.
-Palestinians were recruited mainly to do unskilled or semi-skilled labor jobs Israelis did not want.
-By the time of the Intifada, over 40 percent of the Palestinian work force worked in Israel daily.
-Additionally, Israeli expropriation of Palestinian land, high birth rates in the West Bank and Gaza Strip and the limited allocation of land for new building and agriculture created conditions marked by growing population density and rising unemployment, even for those with university degrees.
-At the time of the Intifada, only one in eight college-educated Palestinians could find degree-related work.
-This was coupled with an expansion of a Palestinian university system catering to people from refugee camps, villages, and small towns generating new Palestinian elite from a lower social strata that was more activistic and confrontational with Israel.